ALEXJAZZ008008/linuxbrew-bootstrap/README.md

 # Introduction
-This scripts help you to install Linuxbrew (http://linuxbrew.sh/) without root privilleges in minimum linux environments.
+These scripts help you to install Linuxbrew (http://linuxbrew.sh/) without root privilleges in minimum linux environments.

 # Requirements